jonathanmv/aave-hardhat-tutorial/README.md

+# Aave v3 Playground

+I want to test the Aave v3 protocol.
+I'm deploying it to a local network following [these instructions](https://github.com/aave/aave-v3-deploy#how-to-integrate-in-your-hardhat-project).

+When tests run, they will use the local network.
+There are 2 local networks, though.
+The Hardhat one and the Ganache one.
+Tests use the Hardhat one.
+You can use the Ganache one to deploy the contracts.
+See the NPM Scripts section below for more info.

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.